graphdrawing/gd2024/pages/venue.md

 ## Conference Venue

 The main venue of GD 2024 is at the Campus Getreidemarkt of TU Wien.
-It is located in the 6th district of Vienna, near Secession.
+It is located in the 6th district of Vienna, near the <em>Secession</em> art institute.
 <em>Naschmarkt</em>, <em>Mariahilfer Street</em>, and <em>Museumsquartier</em> are also close to the main venue and are home to nice bars and restaurants of various cuisines.

 The symposium takes place in the room